 The planet's land surfaces can be divided into zones, or biomes, according to the climate and other physical factors in each area.
-Each biome has a distinctive combination of life forms that are able to thrive in the particular conditions found there, and each has a distinctive kind of vegetation.
+Each biome has a distinctive combination of life forms that are able to thrive in the particular conditions found of vegetation.
 In this book, some of the major biomes are discussed, as well as some habitats that are distributed around the globe, such as coral reefs and fresh waters, which do not form continuous zones in themselves.
-Although many factors influence the locations of the biomes, this map reveals that latitude - distance from the rainforest
+Although many factors influence the locations of the biomes, this map reveals that latitude - distance from the